-Seahawks position overview — Quarterbacks: Only question is who backs up Russell Wilson
+Seahawks position overview: The only question at quarterback is who backs up Russell Wilson

-Russell Wilson may not have gotten any votes for MVP, continuing a somewhat astonishing streak of never having received a vote in his eight years in the NFL.
+Russell Wilson didn’t get any votes for league MVP, continuing a somewhat astonishing streak of never having received a vote in his eight years in the NFL.

-But Wilson was regarded as the most valuable player this year by one statistical metric — the Wins Above Average calculation by Pro Football Focus.
+But Wilson was regarded as the most valuable player this season by one statistical metric — the Wins Above Average calculation by Pro Football Focus.

 According to PFF, Wilson was worth four more wins this season than the average NFL quarterback (technically, 4.08).

-Next on the list was Patrick Mahomes of the Chiefs, at 2.96.
+Next on the list was Patrick Mahomes of the Super Bowl champion Kansas City Chiefs, at 2.96.

-So take that literally, and it means that because of Wilson Seattle was 11-5 this season instead of the 7-9 it would have been with an average NFL quarterback (let alone what it might have been like with a really bad one).
+So take that literally and it means because of Wilson, the Seahawks were 11-5 this season instead of the 7-9 they would have been with an average NFL quarterback (let alone what they might have been like with a bad one).

-Not that Seahawks’ fans needed much convincing this season of Wilson’s brilliance, which was impressive enough even just using more mundane numbers such as touchdown passes (31), interceptions (just five, a career-low) and yards (4,110).
+Not that Seahawks fans needed much convincing this season of Wilson’s brilliance, which was impressive enough even using more traditional numbers such as touchdown passes (31), interceptions thrown (five, a career-low) and passing yards (4,110).

-And as we begin our annual post-season review of Seattle’s position groups – both looking back and ahead — the above is a reminder that the Seahawks remain with one of the best situations in the NFL at the most pivotal position in the game.
+And as we begin our annual postseason review of Seattle’s position groups — both looking back and ahead — the above is a reminder the Seahawks remain with one of the best situations in the NFL at the most pivotal position in the game.

 Here’s a closer look at the QB position: